ShibasishRoySarkar/Stone-Paper-Scissor/README.md

-✊ **Rock, Paper, Scissors Game (Python)**
+✊ **Stone, Paper, Scissors Game (Python)**

 📝 **Description**
-A fun, terminal-based Rock, Paper, Scissors game written in Python!
+A fun, terminal-based Stone, Paper, Scissors game written in Python!
 Play against the computer and see if you can beat the machine.
 The game is simple, interactive, and perfect for quick matches.
 This project is built for Jupyter Notebooks and follows a straightforward coding style — great for learning Python basics!

 🛠️ **Features**